openstack-gitops/rhoso-gitops/containerfile/README.md

 The current repository is copied into the container, and is available in /root/rhoso-gitops.

-You can, of course, bind-mount it from your workstation if you have anything to test:
+Alternatively, you can bind-mount the repository from your workstation for testing purposes:

 ```Bash
 $ podman run --rm -ti \